andrewgioia/mana/README.md

 * v1.0 - new documentation page at http://andrewgioia.github.io/Mana/
 * v1.0.1 - added classes for -12 and -14 loyalty (sorry Jace and Karn!)
 * v1.1.0 - added the new Energy symbol
+* v1.2.0 - added DFC symbols for the Origins planeswalkers (ignite and spark) and the Eldritch Moon meld cards (emrakul and moon)